cronvel/async-kit/documentation.md

 can be anything we like, even an array or object).

-Depending on `iterator.length` (the number of arguments the user-provided function accept), the arguments passed to *iterator* will be either *( aggregatedValue , element , callback )* or *( aggregatedValue , key , element , callback )*, where *aggregatedValue* is the current reduced value, *key* is the current key (the current index if *container* is an Array, or the current property's name if *container* is an object) *element* is the current element, and *callback* is the completion's callback.
+Depending on `iterator.length` (the number of arguments the user-provided function accept), the arguments passed to *iterator* will be `( aggregatedValue , element , callback )`, `( aggregatedValue , element , key , callback )`, or `( aggregatedValue , element , key , container , callback )`, where *aggregatedValue* is the current reduced value,
+*element* is the current element, *key* is the current key (the current index if *container* is an Array, or the current property's name if *container* is an object), *container* is the original container, and *callback* is the completion's callback.

 Each *element* is processed one at a time, in series.
 **Calling `.parallel()` on this `async.Plan` has no effect, it will process jobs one at a time anyway.**